(Updated on February 24, 2021)

 A lot of people take gear shifts in their vehicle for granted.
-But every time your automatic transmission needs to shift into a different gear, there is a vacuum modulator inside which ensures that the gear shift can be accomplished.
+But every time your automatic transmission needs to shift into a different gear, there is a vacuum modulator inside which ensures that the gear shift can be successfully completed.

 How Does a Transmission Vacuum Modulator Work?